-With its most talked AD, Gillette is attempting to take its ancient and highly distinctive slogan “The Best a man can get” and revitalise it for a new era
+With its much-talked-about ad, Gillette is attempting to take its highly distinctive slogan “The Best a Man Can Get” and revitalize it for a new era.

 Gilette’s new campaign thoughtfully and critically examines what “The Best a Man Can Get,” the brand’s iconic tagline, means today.
-A must watch Arianna Huffington Founder and CEO at Thrive Global
+It’s a must watch, according to Arianna Huffington Founder and CEO at Thrive Global.

 The campaign is coupled with a donation pledge and a partnership with non-profits, starting with the Boys & Girls Club of America.

-To be honest, while watching the video, you feel a little be uneasy, you don’t’ know exactly what’s wrong with it, is the blink Malcom Gladwell describes in his book.
+To be honest, while watching the video, you feel a little bit uneasy.
+You don’t know exactly what’s wrong with it, as the Blink author Malcom Gladwell describes in his book.

-If the brand purpose was sincere, it could support association helping men who suffered of/from bullying, sexual harassment, or enroll a public school program to raise awareness on such problems (what they are probably doing).
-So, why Gillette and its agency Grey opted to engage Kim Gehrig, one of a new generation of directors showcased by the Free the Bid campaign (which attempts to hire more female directors into advertising) who directed some of the most awarded campaigns in the last 3-4 years (John Lewis ‘Man on the Moon’, Sport’s England’s ‘This girl can’ just to name a few)?
+If the brand purpose was sincere, it could build a support association, helping men who suffered from bullying and sexual harassment or creating a public school program to raise awareness on such problems (what they are probably doing).
+So, why did Gillette and its agency Grey opt to engage Kim Gehrig, one of a new generation of directors showcased by the Free the Bid campaign (which attempts to hire more female directors into advertising), who directed some of the most awarded campaigns in the last 3-4 years (John Lewis ‘Man on the Moon’, Sport’s England’s ‘This girl can’ just to name a few)?

 Bad PR is Still Good PR

 Yes, the video generated a lot of buzz and conversations.

 Since the ad was posted on 14 January on Gillette’s YouTube channel, it has received more than two million views.
 But it’s also gained an over 80% downvote ratio with 500,000 dislikes.
 We can assume the concept of this campaign is to highlight the advent of a new “masculinity” banning any kind of toxicity (bullying, sexual assault, etc.).